97saurabh/Entry-Management/README.md

 In the given Link, in the less secure App section, turn it on.
 ![GitHub Logo](/internship/images/Google.png)

-API of TexyLocal to send text message
+API of TextLocal to send text message

 # ScreenShot